LeetLLM

 • grad_w2 = (0.5 − 1) · 6 = −3.0

-Do the same arithmetic for every row, average the gradients, and you have one step of gradient descent for logistic regression.
-The code is almost identical to the linear-regression GD loop you already wrote; only the prediction and the gradient formula change.
+Do the same arithmetic for each row, average the gradients, and you have one step of gradient descent for logistic regression.
+The code is close to the linear-regression GD loop you already wrote; the prediction and gradient formula change.

 Implementing logistic regression from scratch in NumPy